IKK2: Clinical significance

 IKK-β plays a significant role in brain cells following a stroke.
 If NF-κB activation by IKK-β is blocked, damaged cells within the brain stay alive, and according to a study performed by the University of Heidelberg and the University of Ulm, the cells even appear to make some recovery.

 Inhibition of IKK and IKK-related kinases has been investigated as a therapeutic option for the treatment of inflammatory diseases and cancer.
 The small-molecule inhibitor of IKK2 SAR113945, developed by Sanofi-Aventis, was evaluated in patients with knee osteoarthritis.

-Model organisms

-Model organisms have been used in the study of IKK-β function.
-The size of an infarct, or tissue killed or damaged by ischemia, is reduced in mice in which IKK-β has been blocked.
-Additionally, experimental mice with an overactive form of IKK-β experience loss of many more neurons than normal mice after a stroke-simulating event.
-Researchers found a molecule that could block the signaling of IKK-β for up to four and a half hours.
-In another study, researchers found that inhibiting IKK-β prevented kidney and wasting diseases in an animal model used to study wasting diseases of human AIDS sufferers.

-A conditional knockout mouse line, called Ikbkbtm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty six tests were carried out and two phenotypes were reported.
-A reduced number of homozygous mutant embryos were identified during gestation, and none survived until weaning.
-The remaining tests were carried out on heterozygous mutant adult mice, and no significant abnormalities were observed in these animals.